Importance-Based Token Merging for Efficient Image and Video Generation: Experiments

 \subsection{Experimental Settings}

 \paragraph{Text-to-image Generation.} We use Stable Diffusion 2 (SD)~\cite{rombach2022high} as the base model, a text-to-image latent diffusion model with a U-Net architecture that generates 768x768 images.
-Our token merging method is compared to ToMeSD~\cite{Bolya2023TokenMF} and ATC~\cite{haurum2025agglomerative}.
+Our token merging method is compared to ToFu~\cite{kim2024token}, ToMeSD~\cite{Bolya2023TokenMF} and ATC~\cite{haurum2025agglomerative}.
 Due to ATC’s slow inference (several minutes per image), we only display its visual results.
 For quantitative comparison, we follow previous studies~\cite{saharia2022photorealistic, xue2024raphael, balaji2022ediff, Ramesh2022HierarchicalTI} and report FID~\cite{heusel2017gans} and CLIP scores~\cite{radford2021learning, hessel2021clipscore} for zero-shot image generation on the MS-COCO 2014 validation dataset~\cite{lin2014microsoft}, with 30K randomly sampled image-caption pairs.

+We also experiment with a diffusion transformer, PixArt-$\alpha$~\cite{chen2023pixartalpha}, for text-to-image generation.
+We compare our method with ToMeSD and similarly evaluate on the MS-COCO dataset.
+Unless otherwise stated, ``text-to-image'' in this paper refers to generation based on Stable Diffusion.

-\parag{Multi-view Diffusion.} We use Zero123++ v1.2~\cite{shi2023zero123++} as the base model.
+\paragraph{Multi-view Diffusion.} We use Zero123++ v1.2~\cite{shi2023zero123++} as the base model.
 Zero123++ is an image-conditioned multi-view latent diffusion model that generates six novel views at a resolution of 320×320.
-We compare our token merging method to ToMeSD.
-Following the evaluation protocols of prior work~\cite{liu2023syncdreamer, long2024wonder3d}, we test on GSO dataset~\cite{downs2022google}, which comprises 30 everyday objects, and compute PSNR, SSIM~\cite{wang2004image}, and LPIPS metrics~\cite{zhang2018unreasonable} to evaluate the similarity between the generated images and ground truth.
-Additionally, we include visual comparisons using in-the-wild images as input to further demonstrate the effectiveness of our method.
+We compare our method to ToMeSD.
+Following evaluation protocols of prior work~\cite{liu2023syncdreamer, long2024wonder3d}, we test on GSO dataset~\cite{downs2022google}, which comprises 30 everyday objects, and compute PSNR, SSIM~\cite{wang2004image}, and LPIPS metrics~\cite{zhang2018unreasonable} to evaluate the similarity between the generated images and ground truth.
+We also include visual comparisons using in-the-wild images as input.